 At the end of the year, it will be super easy to find out when and how much you were paid.
 Your deposits aren’t going to be tucked between payments for groceries, gas, restaurants, medical stuff and whatever else you buy every month.

 Of course, opening a checking account for your business means you’ll have to use a debit card or checks to make payments.
-You might be okay with that, but if you aren’t, try using one credit card for business purchases.
+You might be okay with that, but if you aren’t, try using one credit card for business purchases and your personal cards for non-business purchases.

 “Get your transactions separated and make it easy on yourself and your accountant,” Curt told us.
 “If you show up to your accountant during tax time and they’re busy, they might charge you more money if you don’t have everything together.”